 It is often challenging to estimate how emission factors may change in future years.
 There can be large step changes for some sources, such as power stations adding abatement equipment or improving the efficiency with which they are operated.
 Other emission factors will change gradually with time (e.g. nitrogen excretion from livestock).
 In many cases, there will be no data that are recognised as a ‘formal’ national data set.
 Where this is the case, expert judgement will be needed about whether the emission factor should be kept constant with time, increased or decreased with surrogate data or changed in some other way.

 There is often a reluctance among experts to provide opinions that will be then used in national emission projections, because they may feel that this leaves them open to criticism.
 However, this is necessary to ensure a complete and more accurate emission projection.
 The important point to remember is that a national independent expert’s estimate may well be the best information that is available.
-Their view will usually be better than using information from another country or international defaults.
+Their view will usually be better than using information from another country or international default data.
 The key point is to interpret their views and convert that into something that is quantified so that it can be included in the projections.

 Methodological choice